Mostafa-Saad20/Color-Detection/README.md

 ### Idea in abstract:

 - This Project aims to simulate the human brain in detecting Object Colors,<br>
-  it displays the name of the color and its RRB value accurately.
+  it displays the name of the color and its RGB value accurately.
  <br><br>